dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 In this post, we delve into the art of leveraging LLMs to solve real-world problems.
 To illustrate their capabilities, we focus on the motivating example of fraud detection.

 Payment fraud costs society [billions of dollars every year](https://www.statista.com/statistics/958997/fraud-loss-usa-by-payment-method/).
 Payment processors attempt to catch fraud in the act by scanning transactions for suspicious indicators.
 This is a classification problem: each transaction is classified as fraudulent or safe based on signals derived from data like purchase history, product metadata, transaction context, etc. Historically, solving this kind of problem required [training a specialized model with thousands or even millions of example transactions](https://aws.amazon.com/solutions/implementations/fraud-detection-using-machine-learning/).

+Large language models can democratize this problem solving process.
+However, transforming this problem into one that a large language model can understand requires diving deep into how these models understand the world.
 Let's explore how we could solve this with a large language model and little to no training data.

 ## What is a Generative Large Language Model?

 A generative large language models (LLM) is a massive neural network that accepts a string of text and returns a logical continuation or completion of that text.

 The most powerful and useful modern generative large language models, like ChatGPT, are optimized to follow instructions.
 This allows them to return structured strings (like json) that other software systems can consume.
-They are trained on enormous amounts of text data, which gives them the ability to follow very complex instructions.
+They are trained on enormous amounts of text data, which gives them the ability to solve very complex problems.

 For example, such a model could accept a string like:
 ```